AnderssonPeter/SwiftSocketServer/README.md

 SwiftSocketServer
 =================
-This project is inteded to make it easyer to develop servers that use TCP communication by abstracting away the socket logic.
+This project is intended to make it easier to develop servers that use TCP communication by abstracting away the socket logic.
 The project is not yet in a working state.